-The Nebraska Cooperative Republican Platte Enhancement project (N-CORPE) is operated through an interlocal cooperative agreement formed in 2012 by Upper Republican NRD, Middle Republican NRD, Lower Republican NRD, and Twin Platte NRD.
-A summary of N-CORPE pumping for 2022 is provided in Table 18.
+The N-CORPE Augmentation Project is operated through an interlocal cooperative agreement formed in 2012 by Upper Republican NRD, Middle Republican NRD, Lower Republican NRD, and Twin Platte NRD.
+A summary of N-CORPE pumping for 2023 is provided in Table 18.

 Table 18.
-Summary of N-CORPE augmentation project pumping.
+Summary of N-CORPE Augmentation Project pumping.
 The "Days Pumped for Compact Compliance" column indicates the number of days the project was pumped to augment streamflow for Republican River Compact compliance purposes.
 The "Total Pumped Volume" column provides the volume of water pumped in that year for all other purposes, including augmentation for the Platte Basin and maintenance pumping.

-Year Days Pumped for Compact Compliance Total Pumped Volume (acre-feet) 2022 0 2,878
+Year Days Pumped for Compact Compliance Volume Pumped for Compact Compliance (acre-feet) Total Pumped Volume (acre-feet) 2023 0 n/a 3203.54